ga-wdi-boston/html-css/README.md

 HTML page.

-Now checkout the `css` branch that you created earlier and style your site using the `main.css` file in the `assets/styles/` directory as follows.
+Now checkout the `css` branch that you created earlier and style your site using the `index.scss` file in the `assets/styles/` directory as follows.
 Don't worry about creating a link tag as the two script tags in the head of `index.html` take care of that for you.